History of the Jews in Atlanta: 1958 bombing of The Temple

 Under the 51-year tenure of Rabbi David Marx, the members of The Temple were used to the idea that if it wanted acceptance, it could not afford to rock the boat in non-Jewish/Christian Atlanta society or cause conflict.
-The congregation's next rabbi, Jacob Rothschild, however, took a different attitude and felt that advocating against segregation and discrimination were moral imperatives, controversial or not.
+The congregation's next rabbi, Jacob M. Rothschild, however, took a different attitude and felt that advocating against segregation and discrimination were moral imperatives, controversial or not.
 Many believe that Rabbi Rothschild's outspoken support for the Civil Rights Movement and integration lead to the targeting of The Temple.

 In the first hours of October 12, 1958, The Temple was bombed using 50 sticks of dynamite, causing significant damage but no injuries.
 Not long after the explosion, United Press International (UPI) staff received a call from “General Gordon of the Confederate Underground”, a white supremacist group saying they carried out the bombing, that it would be the last empty building they bomb, and Jews and African Americans were aliens in the U.S.

 The damage to the synagogue was estimated at $100,000, or roughly $868,000 today adjusted for inflation.
 Donations to help the synagogue recover poured in from every corner of Atlanta and from across the country, although the synagogue had not requested funds.
 The editor of the Atlanta Constitution newspaper, Ralph McGill, wrote a powerful editorial in the paper denouncing the bombing and any tolerance for hatred in the city, for which he won a Pulitzer Prize.